Service user’s role in the maintaining accurate payment records

 There are a number of reasons your payment records might need to be updated.
 For example:

-- If one of your customers uses the Current Account Switch Service to move their current account from one bank or building society to another they do not need to inform you of the change and you may therefore be paying into their old account
+- If one of your customers uses the Current Account Switch Service to move their current account from one payment service provider (PSP) to another they do not need to inform you of the change and you may therefore be paying into their old account

-- If a bank moves customers' accounts then the customer may be issued with a new sort code and account number
+- If a PSP moves customers' accounts then the customer may be issued with a new sort code and account number

 - If there was a typo in the payment details but the correct account could be identified.